-NAV SCI 331-0 Naval Operations Introduction to basic concepts and tools required for safe and proper operation of naval vessels.
+\NAV SCI 331-0 Naval Operations Introduction to basic concepts and tools required for safe and proper operation of naval vessels.
 Students become proficient at maneuvering boards, concentrating on interception, pass-no-closerthan, and wind problems.
 Formation operations, external communications, replenishment at sea, and ship handling.
-NAV SCI 336-0 Evolution of Warfare (Marine Corps option only) Evolution of warfare from 600 BCE to the present.
-Students develop understanding and knowledge of the classic principles of war, the changes in conduct of war through time, and the actions and decisions of battlefield commanders and their soldiers.
+NAV SCI 336-0 Evolution of Warfare Evolution of warfare since the Battle of Marathon, including the evolution of modern amphibious operations.
+Students develop understanding and knowledge of the classic principles of war, the evolution of the conduct of war, and the strategies, decisions, and actions of commanders and their troops.